This easy parmesan gnocchi recipe features plenty of fresh spinach. Ready in 30 minutes!

 Notes

 What kind of gnocchi should I use?
 We used store-bought gnocchi here, but homemade is great!
-We love this leftover mashed potatoes gnocchi, or try this recipe for a more authentic Italian version.
+We love this leftover mashed potatoes gnocchi and this authentic homemade potato gnocchi.

 Additions and Substitutions.
 This is a forgiving recipe: use what you have!
 Add diced onion or sliced mushrooms when you add the garlic in step 3, or stir in extra veggies after the sauce is finished.
 We love adding roasted veggies (parsnips, broccoli, butternut squash, etc.) and fresh tomatoes.
 Frozen spinach is fine here if you don't have fresh.
 You can also use arugula or kale!
 Use goat cheese, white cheddar, asiago, fontina, or havarti in place of the parmesan.
 Almond milk and coconut milk work fine here, but we do not recommend using heavy cream or half and half unless you like a very rich sauce.